 The primary technique of our research, classical-electrodynamics simulations, is introduced in the beginning of Chapter 4.
-After a discussion of the validity and scope of application of our simulations, we firstly solve the problem of light scattering from a single atom and a two-atom system.
-Then detailed calculations are carried out on a hypothetical cloud of independent radiators whose spatial distribution is Gaussian.
-When dipole-dipole interactions are added to this Gaussian cloud, we find from the simulations that the cooperative effects in emission intensity show up at an unexpectedly low density.
+After a discussion of the validity and scope of application of our simulations, we begin by solving the problem of light scattering from a single atom and a two-atom system.
+Then, detailed calculations are carried out on a hypothetical cloud of independent radiators whose spatial distribution is Gaussian.
+When dipole-dipole interactions are added to this Gaussian cloud, we find from the simulations that the cooperative effects in emission intensity occur at an unexpectedly low density.
 A more realistic simulation of a dense gas in a circular disk container follows the simulation of the Gaussian cloud.
 The most important technical addition in this instance is an artificial inhomogeneous broadening of the atomic sample.
 We find that such a broadening in the system of discrete radiators leads to a close agreement with the traditional predictions of the collective Lamb shift.

-In Chapter 5, an important feature is added to the simulations: the motion of the atoms.
+In Chapter 5, an important element is added to the simulations: the motion of the atoms.
 When atom-atom collisions, collisions of the atoms with the walls of the container, and the free flight in between are taken into account, the model becomes more comprehensive and hence displays more intriguing phenomena.
 Both a semi-analytical treatment of a single atom and the simulations of independent atoms show a narrow resonance peak in the absorption spectrum.
 This is a clear signature of Dicke narrowing due to atomic collisions.
 Again, things are different when the atoms are strongly correlated.
 When we introduce the dipole-dipole interactions between the atoms, the dependence of the collective Lamb shift on sample thickness appears to follow the traditional predictions.
 However, the width of the resonance becomes another signature of cooperativity.
 A transition from a clearly Dicke narrowed peak in a dilute gas to a greatly broadened peak in a optically dense sample is observed in the simulations.

 Finally, we summarize our work in Chapter 6.
 We also survey possible future directions for related studies.